eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_69<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A QEAA Provider SHALL have a policy governing all aspects of QEAA issuance and management.
-The policy SHALL comply with at least the policy for qualified certificates issued to a natural person where the private key and the related certificate reside on a QSCD (‘QCP-n-qscd’) or qualified certificates issued to a legal person where the private key and the related certificate reside on a QSCD (‘QCP-l-qscd’) requirements as specified in [ETSI EN 319 411-2], insofar applicable for the issuance of QEAAs rather than public key certificates.
+A QEAA Provider SHALL have a policy governing all aspects of QEAA issuance and management, in line with clauses 6 and 7 of [ETSI TS 119 471], incorporating the amendments introduced by [CIR 2025/1569].
+The policy SHALL comply with at least the policy for qualified certificates issued to a natural person where the private key and the related certificate reside on a QSCD ('QCP-n-qscd') or qualified certificates issued to a legal person where the private key and the related certificate reside on a QSCD ('QCP-l-qscd') requirements as specified in [ETSI EN 319 411-2], insofar applicable for the issuance of QEAAs rather than public key certificates.

 *Note: A common dedicated policy for issuing QEAAs may be developed in the future.
 If so, this requirement will be changed to refer to it.*